Tenavi/PyLGR/README.md

 # PyLGR

-A basic Python implementation of a Legendre-Gauss-Radau (LGR) pseudospectral (PS) method for computational optimal control.
+A basic Python implementation of a Legendre-Gauss-Radau (LGR) pseudospectral (PS) method for infinite horizon computational optimal control.
+The optimal control problem (OCP) is collocated in time at LGR points, turning it into a constrained nonlinear programming problem which we solve with sequential least squares quadratic programming (SLSQP).

 --------------------------------------------------------------------------------